-- 2.1 The aims of this policy are to promote good practice in our detection and management of special educational needs and to explain the support we can provide for children who have learning difficulties and the co-operation we will need from parents.
-We aim to support pupils with special educational needs by making reasonable adjustments without lowering our expectation of them in the process. - 2.2 This policy can be made available in large print or other accessible format, if required.
+2.1 The aims of this policy are to promote good practice in our detection and management of special educational needs and to explain the support we can provide for children who have learning difficulties and the co-operation we will need from parents.
+We aim to support pupils with special educational needs by making reasonable adjustments without lowering our expectation of them in the process.

-3. "Special Educational Needs" and "Learning Difficulty"
+3. "Special Educational Needs" and "Learning Differences"

-- 3.1 Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them. - 3.2 Children have a learning difficulty if they: - 3.2.1 have a significantly greater difficulty in learning than the majority of children of the same age - 3.2.2 have a disability which prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority (if your child has a disability, please ask to see our Disability Policy) - 3.2.3 are under five and fall within the definition at 3.2.1 or 3.2.2 above or would so do if special educational provision was not made for the child. - 3.3 A child must not be regarded as having a learning difficulty solely because the language or medium of communication of the home is different from the language in which he or she is or will be taught. (section 20 (4), Children and Families Act 2014).
-However, children for whom English is an additional language will be provided with appropriate support, where necessary
+- 3.1 Children have special educational needs if they have a learning difference which calls for special educational provision to be made for them. - 3.2 Children have a learning difference if they:

-- 3.4 A child who finds a particular subject difficult does not necessarily have a "learning difficulty" in the legal sense of that expression; there will often be disparities in the speed with which children learn, in their skill at solving problems and in their general acumen. - 3.5 The expression "learning difficulty" covers a wide variety of conditions and may include those known as dyslexia, dyscalculia, dyspraxia, attention deficit (hyperactivity) disorder, semantic processing difficulty and learning problems which result from emotional or behavioural disorders.
+- 3.2.1 have a significantly greater difficulty in learning than the majority of children of the same age - 3.2.2 have a disability which prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority (if your child has a disability, please ask to see our Equal Opportunities Policy) - 3.2.3 are under five and fall within the definition at 3.2.1 or 3.2.2 above or would so do if special educational provision was not made for the child. - 3.3 A child must not be regarded as having a learning difficulty solely because the language or medium of communication of the home is different from the language in which he or she is or will be taught. (section 20 (4), Children and Families Act 2014).
+However, children for whom English is an additional language will be provided with appropriate support, where necessary. - 3.4 A child who finds a particular subject difficult does not necessarily have a "learning difficulty" in the legal sense of that expression; there will often be disparities in the speed with which children learn, in their skill at solving problems and in their general acumen. - 3.5 The expression "learning difference" covers a wide variety of conditions and may include those known as dyslexia, dyscalculia, dyspraxia, attention deficit (hyperactivity) disorder, semantic processing difficulty and learning problems which result from emotional or behavioural challenges.
 The expression may also include those who have problems with their eyesight or hearing or who have an autistic spectrum disorder.

-Learning difficulties may affect children who have a high IQ and academic ability as well as those of lower IQ and ability.
-Sometimes a child's learning difficulty becomes apparent for the first time at the age of 11+ or older, when the educational pressures tend to increase.
+Learning differences may affect children who have a high IQ and academic ability as well as those of lower IQ and ability.
+Sometimes a child's learning difference becomes apparent for the first time at the age of 11+ or older, when the educational pressures tend to increase.